nzewdie12/cloud-notes/01-networking-basics/application-layer-services.md

 ## File Transfer Protocol (FTP) (16.5)
 - The FTP proviedes an easy method to transfer files from one computer to another.
+- The first connection establisd is for traffic control and the second connection is created to transfer a file
 - FTP service uses two diffrent ports to commmunicate between client and server.
 - TCP : Port 21 is used to send commands and manage the FTP session, while port 20 is used to transfer the actual file data.
 In passive mode, a different, dynamically assigned port number is used for data transfer.